Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 But then he also tells us that Felix is “desperately” tricky to make, and disastrous to get wrong.
 I doubt that such a delicate potion would improve by being packed up and relocated on a weekly basis during the brewing stage.

 So where did he brew it?
 Was it even brewed fresh for that year, or was this the end of an older batch, decanted for a classroom demonstration?
 The fact that he is able to state with confidence that this batch was done correctly suggests as much.
-We can’t know without having some idea of its shelf life.
+We can’t know for sure without having some idea of its shelf life.
 That batch could have been made years ago..

 But if it was a fresh batch, he must have had a secure location to set it up, and check in on it at intervals.
 But that doesn’t really answer the question does it?
 Why would he suddenly decide he needed to brew a batch of Felix Felicis 8–9 months after he stared squatting in Muggle houses?
 What happened at the end of February or the beginning of March in Harry’s 5th year to motivate him?
 Do we know?